-The impact of Covid-19 in the imports from USA to EU, even though 2020 starts with a higher number of port calls in that direction compared with 2019 as earlier explained, happens in month 4 (April 2020) with a first decline of 44% of these port calls when compared with the homologous month of 2019.
-Again, a more severe drop occurs in month 5 (May) with only 24% of the port calls from the USA to the EU when compared with the homologous month in 2019.
+The impact of Covid-19 in the imports from USA to EU, even though 2020 starts with a higher number of port calls in that direction compared with 2019 as earlier explained, happens in month 4 (April 2020) with a first decline of 44% of the port calls observed in the homologous month of 2019.
+Again, a more severe drop occurs in month 5 (May) with only 24% of the port calls observed in 2019 from the USA to the EU.
 The lowest level observed throughout the year and only seen again in December 2020.

-As for the exports from Europe to USA the situation is very similar with a first significant decline of the number of port calls from Europe to USA in month 4 (April) of 59% compared with April 2019 and a more accentuated decline of 46% in May 2020 compared with May 2019.
+As for the exports from Europe to USA the situation is very similar with a first significant decline of the number of port calls from Europe to USA in month 4 (April) representing 59% of the port calls observed in April 2019 and an even higher decline in May 2020 representing only 46% of the port calls observed in May 2019.

 Clearly May was the month where it is observed the first and more significant impact in terms of the frequency of the visits to/from China and USA from/to Europe.
 It is notable that the trends between China and Europe are clearly dictated by the trends in the Containership segment being by far the most frequent ship type sailing between China and Europe.
-This is also the case for the USA even though in this case the global trend is more influenced by Vehicle carriers than it was for China.
+This is also the case for the USA even though in this case the global trend is more influenced by Vehicle carriers than it is for China.

-It is also clear that in the summer months between June and September there was some recovery of the traffic in term of number of port calls for some ship types in particular for Bulk carriers and Vehicle carriers (for the trade with China) and Containerships and Vehicle carriers (for the trade with the USA).
+It is also clear that in the summer months between June and September there was some recovery of the traffic in terms of number of port calls for some ship types in particular for Bulk carriers and Vehicle carriers (for the trade with China) and Containerships and Vehicle carriers (for the trade with the USA).